raypeng/DGBDT/index.md

 requirements.

 Our distributed training algorithm is basically to assign each machine on latedays to have a partition of the dataset, and construct local histograms.
+By doing this in a data parallel fashion, we should gain great speedups for histogram construction and hopefully good performance gains as well in the tree building phase (where communication and synchronization costs might dominate).
-Whenever we decide how to split a tree node, the machines send their histograms to the root machine, which merges them together to search for a split point.
-The root machine then sends the split point to the other machines, and each machine builds local child histograms individually.
+Whenever we decide how to split a tree node, the workers send their histograms to the master, which merges them together to search for a split point.
+The master then sends the split point to the workers, and each worker builds local child histograms individually.
 Initial results, however, show that communication efficiency is still a problem.
-The experiement below was run on the latedays cluster on a varying number of machines.
+The experiment below was run on the latedays cluster on a varying number of workers/machines.

 ![OpenMPI](assets/runtime-openmpi.png)